JonathanBrouwer/research-project/README.md

 # A practical verification of QuadTree

+## What is this?
+//TODO add abstract + link to research paper here

 ## How to install and run
 - Make sure Haskell and Agda are installed via Stack
 - Download and install my fork of agda2hs, available at https://github.com/JonathanBrouwer/agda2hs (This adds a fix for Nats and for instance arguments)